moorepants/learn-multibody-dynamics/energy.rst

 Total Energy
 ============

-If :math:`\bar{F}_r` is only made up of conservative forces, then the system is conservative and will not lose energy as it moves, it simply exchanges kinetic for potential and vice versa.
  The total energy of the system is:

 .. math::

    E := K + V

-:math:`E` is constant for conservative systems.
+If :math:`\bar{F}_r` is only made up of conservative forces, then the system is conservative and will not lose energy as it moves, it simply exchanges kinetic for potential and vice versa, i.e. :math:`E` is constant for conservative systems.

 Energetics of Jumping
 =====================